Dustincassiday/grunt-resx-to-json-delimited/README.md

 Type: `String`
 Default value: `null`

-A delimiter value used to create the nested json object from the resx key.
+A delimiter value used to create the nested JSON object from the RESX key.

 #### options.extension
 Type: `String`
 Default value: `'json'`

-A string value thet will be used as the file extension for all destination files.
+A string value that will be used as the file extension for all destination files.

 ### Usage Examples

 #### Default Options
-In this example, the default options are used to create a json file from a resx file.
-With no options specified, the destination result will be flat json files without any nested properties.
+In this example, the default options are used to create a JSON file from a RESX file.
+With no options specified, the destination result will be flat JSON files without any nested properties.

 ```js
 grunt.initConfig({